sgshea/417lang/README.md

 # CSC417 Language Project
 Language implemented in [Rust](https://www.rust-lang.org/)
+- This was a project created for a class "Programming Language Theory".
+- We were required to implement an interpreter for a simple expression based language.
+    - We could choose our implementation language
+    - A class parser (in C) was provided which output a JSON AST

 ## Repository Structure
 Repo organized into a Cargo Workspace, with two subcrates: `parser` and `interpreter`